Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear picture of where you want to be in the next year or two?
-Setting goals that are realistic can hinder progress.
-Create clear short-term and long-term objectives prioritizing those with the greatest impact on your career advancement.
-In order to increase job satisfaction be sure your goals are in line with your personal needs.
+Are you able to articulate a view of where you’d like to be within the next year or two years?
+Failure to set goals that are achievable will hinder your progress.
+Establish clear long-term and short-term goals that prioritize those that will have the most impact on your career advancement.
+To boost job satisfaction make sure that your objectives align with your personal goals.

-The development of meaningful relationships could result in more opportunities for advancement and new jobs within your current position.
-The creation of strong networks shouldn’t be limited to senior employees, but also peers and former colleagues, as well as attendance at industry conferences and events.
+Creating meaningful relationships can result in new job opportunities and advancements in your current job.
+The creation of strong networks shouldn’t just be focused on senior employees, as well as former and current colleagues, and also attendance at industry gatherings and events.

 - Participate in employee resource groups